-UTHSC Weapons Policy - Students
+UT Health Science Center Weapons Policy - Students

 Students are NOT authorized to carry a concealed handgun.
-The Student Code of Conduct states that a student may be disciplined for "possessing, carrying, using, storing, or manufacturing any weapon on University controlled property or in connection with a University affiliated activity, unless authorized in writing by the Chief of Police or his/her designee or unless federal or state law affirmatively gives a student a right, irrespective of this Chapter, to possess or carry a weapon on University-controlled property or in connection with a University-affiliated activity."
+The Student Code of Conduct states that a student may be disciplined for "possessing, carrying, using, storing, or manufacturing any weapon on University controlled property or in connection with a University affiliated activity, unless authorized in writing by the Chief of Police or their designee or unless federal or state law affirmatively gives a student a right, irrespective of this Chapter, to possess or carry a weapon on University-controlled property or in connection with a University-affiliated activity."
 More information about UT Student Code of Conduct Policy can be located at:

-UTHSC Weapons Policy - Employees
+UT Health Science Center Weapons Policy - Employees

 The University permits employees to carry or possess firearms on university property only as authorized by law.
-Unless authorized by University of Tennessee Safety Policy SA0875 Firearms, section three, Authorized Possession and Carrying of Firearms, an employee shall not possess or carry a firearm on University property or while acting within the course and scope of their University employment.
-More information about UT Safety Policy SA0875 can be located at: <a href="https://doi.org/10.1007/journal.
+Unless authorized by University of Tennessee Safety firearms.php

+Policy SA0875 Firearms, section three, Authorized Possession and Carrying of Firearms, an employee shall not possess or carry a firearm on University property or while acting within the course and scope of their University employment.
+More information about UT Safety Policy SA0875 can be located at: uthsc.edu/campus-police/